RawatVimal/internship/Anurag/README.md

 - [x] Working comfortably with NoSQL databases.
 - [x] Working comfortbly with Docker environment.
 - [x] Delivering feature comparision and performance benchmarking for MongoDb, CouchDb, Neo4J and PostgreS database.
-- [ ] Understanding Data Integration and Data discovery and some published litrature on this topic.